 MNAGIL is a new initiative to do things differently in the MENA region, aimed at closing the gender gap permanently.
 MENA faces a stark gender gap not only in employment, earnings, and disaggregated data collection (where there is a lack of knowledge on men and women's attitudes and views on gender equality), but also with respect to mobility, digital use and affordable access, and acquisition of soft skills such as decision making and leadership.
 Currently, women make up only 21% of the labor force and contribute only 18% to MENA’s overall GDP.
 The existing gender gap has extended to the rest of the economy, including the technology sector, impacting women’s access to and use of digital services.
 Furthermore, continued wars and conflicts in the region have widened the gender gap by exposing women and girls to gender-based violence (GBV), exploitation, poverty, and early or forced marriage.

 To boost growth in MENA, women are important.
 Bridging the gender gap will increase regional output, and put MENA on a higher, sustainable, and inclusive growth path in the long run.
-Given the limited research on how to effectively address the gender gap in the region, rigorous evidence-based policy interventions are needed to find scalable solutions to design smart gender policies and evaluate how effectively these interventions can reduce gender gaps.
+Given the limited research on how to effectively address the gender gap in the region, rigorous evidence-based policy interventions are needed to find scalable solutions to design smart gender policies and evaluate how effectively these interventions can reduce gender gaps in the following 3 critical areas of (i) Jobs, (ii) Assets ownership, and (iii) Agency/voice to increase women’s economic opportunities in the region.
 The new evidence will deepen the capacity for gender-informed policymaking to help women in MENA reach their economic potentials.

 The work of the MNAGIL is motivated by empowering MENA’s women as a powerful tool for development in the region.
 The goal is to generate rigorous evidence on what (policy/intervention) works to close the gender gap and to help policymakers and development practitioners to rigorously tackle gender-related constraints.
 The Lab designs, launches, and oversees impact evaluation research to create knowledge and innovative interventions to which policies can effectively work for closing gender gaps in the region.
 As part of the ongoing work, the MNAGIL also conducts impact evaluation workshops and other capacity building activities so that researchers and practitioners can contribute to and better interpret the knowledge-based results.
 Finally, the MNAGIL leverages evidence to promote the uptake of effective gender policies throughout the MENA region.